EPA backtracks on Trump comment about cutting staff by 65% but says major spending cuts are coming

 A White House spokeswoman said the 65% figure referred to expected spending cuts at the agency, rather than staffing levels, a comment that was amplified by EPA Administrator Lee Zeldin.

-“We don't need to be spending all that money that went through the EPA” last year, Zeldin told Fox News on Thursday.
-“We don't want to spend it.
+“We don't need to be spending all that money that went through the EPA last year," Zeldin told Fox News on Thursday.
+“We don't want it.
 We don't need it.
 The American public needs it and we need to balance the budget."

 President Joe Biden requested about $10.9 billion for the EPA in the current budget year, an increase of 8.5% over the previous one, but Zeldin said the agency needs far less money to do its work.
 He also criticized EPA grants authorized under the 2022 climate law, including $20 billion for a so-called green bank to pay for climate and clean-energy programs.